 The main event brings so many art collectors to Miami that more than fifteen satellite fairs operate over the same weekend.

 Add to that the local galleries, private collections, and museums that are open, and you've got more great art than you can see even if you walk fast and stay out late.
-Ideally you'll schedule a whole week for this event.
+Ideally you'll schedule at least four days for this event.

 If you like discovering artists before anyone else, one opportunity might be at ArtPrize in Grand Rapids, MI.

 The $200,000 top prize in this event is a purchase award, so you won't likely see any art valued more than that amount.
 But if you're up for lots of walking and the chance to see an interesting social experiment, it's worth a trip.

 The page has beautiful examples of paintings in some of Mark Dahle's current art series, and it's a great resource to pass on to others.